KmolYuan/reveal-yaml-rs/README.md

   ...
 </section>
 ```
-**Slides in YAML**: The horizontal slides are as list in the second block, which is an array.
+**Slides in YAML**: The horizontal slides are as listed in the second block, which is an array.
 A slide can work with at least one attribute structure.
 ```yaml
 # metadata block
 ...